Getting Started

 user.integrations.[integration].allCredentials

-) to display multiple connected accounts in your Integrations UI.connect
+) to display multiple connected accounts in your Integrations UI. - Update references to

-) to use the SDK with Multiple Account Authorizations enabled.paragon.request
+) to use the SDK with Multiple Account Authorizations enabled. - Update references to

 to retrieve the currently authenticated user and their connected integration state.